Azure-Samples/aks-workload-identity/README.md

 [JQ](https://stedolan.github.io/jq/download/) is used for transforming json objects in the script samples.
 It's a commonly used binary available in the Azure CLI, on GitHub runners etc.

-OIDC Issuer is a Preview AKS Feature, and [should be enabled](https://docs.microsoft.com/azure/aks/cluster-configuration#oidc-issuer-preview) on your subscription.
+OIDC Issuer is an AKS Feature, and is required for Workload Identity to function.

 ### Installation